MarcinKilarski/Website-Audit/seo.md

 Overview

 Often, people search on Google or Bing for your business name, branded services or products to learn more about them, and what other people who did business with have to say.
-It’s vital that the first search results page only display pages within your control and that show your brand in a good light.
+It's vital that the first search results page only display pages within your control and that show your brand in a good light.

 It is not uncommon that when users search for a specific company, their competitors are shown on the same page, as well as forum threads with complaints or negative reviews for the business.
 This may cause your company to lose potential customers to your competitors.